 - Ask your school board how voucher transfers affected local public school funding this year.

-- Share this guide with parents considering vouchers — they should know what accountability exists before they give up IDEA protections and public school safeguards.
+- Share this guide with parents considering vouchers.
+They should know what accountability exists before they give up IDEA protections and public school safeguards.